fernandohu/quickstart-java-togglz-springboot/README.md

-# Java with SpringBoot + Maven Quickstart
+# Java with SpringBoot + Togglz

-Project startup with Docker, Java and Spring Boot + Maven.
+Project startup with Docker, Java and Spring Boot + Togglz.

+After setting up the environment, you will have a working installation of Togglz, including Web Console.

 The goal of this project is to have a local environment where it is possible to build, run the Spring Boot-CLI and run the application from the command line.